(A re-post of this earlier article in July, with a comment at the end that all readers should peruse, and follow the link…the plot doth thickeneth)

 People say, well at least he is bringing people back to their faith. and I wonder whether this fascination with the fear of the imminently apocalyptic is the best motivator for the practice of our Faith?

-Besides that, there, is another element that perhaps is even more unsettling, and that is his prediction of the so-called ‘thousand year reign of peace’, after the terrifying tribulation, during which the Church will be triumphant – and we will all – everyone on earth – live happily as Catholics, everyone doing God’s perfect will – like an extended Garden with the Fall – then, yes only then, will the real tribulation occur, with another, and more real, Antichrist.
+Besides that, there, is another element that perhaps is even more unsettling, and that is his prediction of an era of peace (some have reported that this is the so-called alleged ‘thousand year reign of peace’, but the actual time frame and specifics seem difficult to ascertain) after the terrifying tribulation, during which the Church will be triumphant – and we will all – everyone on earth – live happily as Catholics, everyone doing God’s perfect will – like an extended Garden with the Fall – then, yes only then, will the real tribulation occur, with another, and more real, Antichrist.

 Yet, this is not quite what the Catechism says, which rather warns: